Singularity on PODBack to documentation index

 Always compile MPI applications inside a container image with the same MPI implementation and version you plan to use on POD.
 Refer to the Singularity documentation for currently supported MPI implementations.

 POD's B30 queue is enabled by Intel's Omni-Path fabric, which works optimally with the PSM2 transport for MPI communication.
 Not all Operating Systems support PSM2.
-CentOS 7 and Ubuntu's Beta Zesy release (17.04) can be bootstrapped with PSM2 support.
+CentOS 7 and Ubuntu's Beta Zesy release (17.04) can be built with PSM2 support.
 Ubuntu 16 does not support PSM2 and will require the use of IPoIB for MPI communication.